Partnerships for cooperation

 Priorities applying to all Erasmus+ sectors

-Common values, civic engagement and participation: The Programme will support active citizenship and ethics in lifelong learning; it will foster the development of social and intercultural competences, critical thinking and media literacy.
-Priority will also be given to projects that offer opportunities for people’s participation in democratic life, social and civic engagement through formal or non-formal learning activities, such as for example activities raising awareness about and promoting participation in the 2024 elections to the European Parliament.
-The focus will also be on raising awareness on and understanding the European Union context, notably as regards the common EU values, the principles of unity and diversity, as well as their cultural identity, cultural awareness and their social and historical heritage.
+Common values, civic engagement, preparedness and participation: The Programme will support active citizenship and ethics in lifelong learning for all age groups, foster the development of social and intercultural competences, critical thinking and media literacy, and promote intergenerational fairness and learning.
+Priority will also be given to projects that offer opportunities for people’s participation in democratic life, enable social and civic engagement through formal or non-formal learning activities and support networks of ambassadors.

 In addition to the general priorities mentioned above, the following specific priorities will be pursued in the respective sectors.